shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/10_wrong_priorities.md

 and how they will affect us by changing the properties of our tests.

 The bug funnel is all about performance.
-“Testing implementation instead of behavior” us about maintainability and strength.
+"Testing implementation instead of behavior" us about maintainability and strength.

 But how do we prioritize?